synapsestudios/coding-workshop/exercises/002-PONumber.md

 1. a PO number is a unique number
 1. A PO number is sequential.
 It starts with 000001 and progresses to 000002 but only within an organizational boundary.
 1. PO numbers have a prefix that is based on the organization.
-For now hardcoding it like `syn-000001` is expected.
+For now hardcoding it like `syn-000001` and `syn-000002` is expected.